Silicon Valley Bank shut down by regulators. Here's what to know.

 What is Silicon Valley Bank?

 Silicon Valley Bank, founded in 1983, grew rapidly with the explosion of businesses in the tech-focused region, eventually expanding to more than a dozen states and countries including Israel, Ireland and Germany.
-It now ranks as the 16th largest bank in the country, holding $210 billion in assets.
+Before its failure, it ranked as the 16th largest bank in the country, holding $210 billion in assets.

 Silicon Valley Bank offers business lending products such as loans to help finance acquisitions or projects, touting on its website that it "helps businesses at every stage."
 The bank also provides private banking services and other financial products.